NORTH ISLAND, NEW ZEALAND

 Including Auckland, Coromandel Peninsular, Hawkes Bay - Wairoa/Napier/Gisborne, Tongariro Nat.
 Park, Raglan & the East Cape

-NOTE all words in ITALICS were written on the trip.
+NOTE these words were written on the trip.

 UPDATE 5/2/2008 We have now left North island.
 Te Ika-a-Maui (North Island): Weather quite choppy as we left via the Interislander for Picton.
 Before that we had travelled complete length of Wellington Harbour, Eastbourne to Lyle Bay (by airport) , ace views, read for hours in sunshine.
 Went to Parliament buildings and art gallery plus saw National Treasure Nick Cage movie (DON'T).
 Saw start of IRB Rugby Sevens in Wellington Camped 5 nights at Seaview, Wellington.
 Went to Te Papa Museum and 7's concert Stayed o/night in Greytown, went across 42k single track mountain pass (Akatarawa rd), oh what views! plus car stuck in sand on beach(oops) Camped in Levin and visiting local beaches, went to Uni & Rugby museum Palmerston North!!!
 Gr8.
 Stayed at Havelock North, Hawkes Bay wine region outside Hastings for 3 days.
 Was 32c & humid.
 Camped at Wairoa and went to Lake Waikaremoana (ace).
 Travelled down East Cape in drizzle from Hicks bay to Gisborne, some interesting stuff including longest wharf in NZ.
 Stayed in motel overlooking Hick's bay on the East Cape having travelled from Coromandel down the splendid Pacific Coast highway (mountainous, rugged and remote).
 Spent 3 days camping on the Coromandel peninsular, ace weather (28c) and scenery, Driving Creek Bush railway a must!!!
 Chillin day spent mostly doing 'retail therapy' at Slyvia Park Mall.
 Went out on the harbour on Greg & Vaughan's boat and did some seafishing....gr8 fun. plus we saw World Champs Windsurfing and played crazy golf on sea front! went up the sky tower and to the ice bar (Lenin's downtown) in eve and had sushi/ sashimi.
 Sad day (11/1), Sir Edmund Hillary (born Orewa NZ, resided Remuera just down the road) died (we have seen his statue and tributes!). been surfing at Raglan and seen Kiwi's (live) at Otorahanga as well as glowworms at Waitomo.
 Also New Plymouth (west coast) - ideal for Doug & Phoenix who went to Plymouth Uni...surfing, eating and chillin.
 Spent 7 days camping between Rotarua & Lake Taupo then onto the Tongariro Dual World Heritage National Park (Beyond ace!)
 Plus spent new year in Finn McCoulls' Irish Bar in Taupo with Boys & Phoenix.
 Seen and done loads, boys & P did sky diving.
 We all went on Hukafalls Jet boat (360deg spins - ahhhh!)
 Nice Xmas day initially on beach surfing the waves, then rain so Xmas dinner inside.
 Completed working our way around Northlands, via Twin Coasts discovery route ending in Orewa.
 Swimming with Dolphins, Whangarai Falls , amazingly after the boys arrived they stayed up and we all visited beaches & aquarium.
 Doug searched in City of Angels for having a UK passport and being born in Wellington (shropshire not NZ ,LAPD!!!!), booked campsites including 'swimming with dolphins' Visited Piha and Karekare beaches (site of Jane Campion's the Piano) on Tasman coast, W.Auckland, Previously Chatted online to Doug on his B'day,plus spent day on St Helier's beach.
 Harbour cruise, Auckland Botanic Gardens, Orewa, Warksworth and coast from Martin's bay to Sandspit.
 We have just booked ourselves in for Xmas & Boxing day on the beach in Orewa with Craig, Doug and Phoenix.
 Take a look at The Waves Website to get an idea....Currently based in Remuera, 5 mins from downtown Auckland Its good to be back in civilisation.